 Go to http://onid.oregonstate.edu/ and click the "Login to ONID" link on the left (just below the "ONID - OSU Network ID" banner).
 After entering your ONID username and password, you will be greeted with the MyONID web interface.

-The ONID links can be a little mysterious when you first visit the page.
-Below are explanations of what you can do in each section:
+Below are explanations of what you can do in each section of ONID:

 The Disk Quota page will display: your current disk space usage; how much disk space is allotted (currently 2GB or 2048MB); and when your ONID disk space is set to expire.
 This is the most accurate way to determine your ONID disk space usage.